gassmoeller/formulations-of-compressible-mantle-convection-data/README.md

 Now, all models in the parameter_files folder can be run.
 The benchmarks in parameter_files/1d_benchmarks come with shell scripts called run.sh that start all necessary model variations, and with gnuplot scripts (in the subdirectory figures) that plot the results.

 The computations of the paper were produced with the following [ASPECT version](https://github.com/gassmoeller/aspect/releases/tag/compressible-formulations-submission).
+Official ASPECT releases starting with release 2.2.0 will also support the contained features (but might require minor changes to the parameter files).